ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/LM Studio.md

 ### Step 3: Viewing the Response

-- The response will be generated word by word if the stream flag is set.
+- The response will be generated word by word, if the stream flag is set to True LM Studio will return a response for each word.
+If set to False LM studio will wait until the whole response is completed and return it all in its entirety.
 - Observe the final response in LM Studio or on your board.

 ## Example Output